andrewsil1/MandelViewer/README.md

 is located within the primary cardioid bulbs of the set, which allows the calc loop to be skipped altogether for many points which would otherwise require a maximum-duration calculation.

-While a modern desktop CPU that makes use of vector floating point operations and/or a GPU to perform similar calculations can easily outstrip the performance of this FPGA, that wasn't really the point of the exercise.
-However, given the slow speed grade and extremely small power consumption of the FPGA in comparison to the big iron, the performance achieved still feels pretty satisfying to me.
+While a modern desktop CPU with vector floating point or a GPU to perform similar calculations can easily outstrip the performance of this FPGA, that wasn't really the point of the exercise.
+However, given the slow speed grade and extremely small power consumption of the FPGA in comparison to the big iron, the performance achieved still feels quite satisfying to me.

-There are three clock domains used in the design: one for the Microblaze (which is notably cranky about meeting timing at frequencies much above 80Mhz when when a lot of BRAM is needed for the application), one for the AXI bus and most peripherals at 100Mhz, and one for the Mandelbrot calculator IP, which has been tuned to run at 133Mhz, a bit quicker than the rest of the design.
+There are three clock domains used in the design: one for the Microblaze (which is notably cranky about meeting timing at frequencies much above 80Mhz when when a lot of BRAM is needed for the application), one for the AXI bus and most peripherals at 100Mhz, and one for the Mandelbrot calculator IP, which has been tuned to run at ~110Mhz, a bit quicker than the rest of the design.
 The AXI bus crossbar automatically inserts the necessary synchronizers to move data between the different clock domains.